 - i.
-The proposed staff cost, if any, should not exceed 75% of the total requested budget unless justified to and agreed by the CIIF Secretariat (the Secretariat).
+If staffing expenses (including MPF) exceed 75% of the overall budget, full justification should be provided.
 Details of the manpower plan, such as specific roles, entry qualifications, proposed salaries and employment periods of staff in the projects, should be provided in the application. - ii.
 Furniture and equipment proposed to be purchased must be essential to or specifically required by the project. - iii.
 One-off events (e.g. banquets) which are not in line with the objective of building social capital and lacking in a lasting impact will not be supported.
-All programme expenses must be reasonable. - iv.
+All programme expenses must be reasonable.

 For any donation and sponsorship, the grantee should ensure that the acceptance of the donation and sponsorship will not place the Government in an obligatory position towards the donor or sponsor, cause embarrassment to the Government or bring the Government into disrepute.
 It is also considered inappropriate to accept sponsorship in breach of prevailing government policies (e.g. sponsorship from a tobacco company should be avoided in view of the anti-smoking policy; it is the same with sponsorship of products made from endangered species).